➲ Apps for automated data analysis and human-readable interpretation in natural language

 ➲ Download your data analysis report

-➲ R or Python code to copy and paste included
+➲ R or Python code to reproduce results included (most of the apps)

 ➲ Free.
 No registration required